LCC27 Gas Bottle: New Gas Bottle Connection – LCC27 Adaptor

 Currently, Australia is the most notable POL gas fitting user.

-LCC27 Gas Bottle (Type 27 Gas Bottle) with Type 27 Gas Fitting
+LCC27 Gas Bottle (Type 27 Gas Bottle) with LCC27 New Gas Bottle Connection

-The LCC27 gas bottle with Type 27 gas fitting – Type 27 gas bottle – is replacing the POL gas bottle because BBQ regulators now have the new gas bottle connection with Type 27 gas fitting.
+The LCC27 gas bottle with Type 27 gas fitting – Type 27 gas bottle – is replacing the POL gas bottle because BBQ regulators now have the new gas bottle connection with LCC27 gas bottle fitting.

-The Type 27 gas fitting is a safety improvement over the older POL gas fitting.
+The LCC27 gas bottle fitting is a safety improvement over the older POL gas bottle connections.

 No gas will come out of LCC27 gas bottles (Type 27 gas bottle) unless a regulator is properly screwed in.

-With the older POL gas fitting, gas will come out of the gas bottle even if nothing is screwed in.
+With the older POL gas bottle connections, gas will come out of the gas bottle even if nothing is screwed in.

-LCC27 gas bottle fittings are reverse compatible with POL regulator fittings, as shown in the image above.
+LCC27 gas bottle fittings are reverse compatible with POL gas bottle connections, as shown in the image above.

 In other words, both an LCC27 and POL regulator will screw onto an LCC27 gas bottle (Type 27 gas bottle).